Google's smartphone and Ambani partnership hits supply chain obstacles | ExBulletin

 Reliance and Google started the project after a broad partnership between the two companies last July.
 For nearly nine months, Silicon Valley Google engineers have tackled the challenge of delivering a premium software experience at an unprecedented price.
 The team is trying to improve the responsiveness and crash resilience of the operating system by using simpler hardware.
 This is a familiar effort for companies that have some previous initiatives to make Android easier to use for more basic devices, such as Android One Push.

-Ambani is increasing its technology presence with over $ 20 billion in investment from US giants such as Facebook Inc., Google and Qualcomm Inc. In addition to the new smartphone, he will be providing updates this month on Qualcomm’s collaboration with Facebook’s 5G and e-commerce WhatsApp.
+Ambani is increasing its technology presence with over $ 20 billion in investment from US giants such as Facebook Inc., Google and Qualcomm Inc. In addition to the new smartphone, he will be providing updates this month on collaborations with Qualcomm and Facebook WhatsApp on 5G and e-commerce.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online